The nature of physiotherapy

 3.13 Exercises due precaution near hazards in the physical environment.

-3.14 Assesses the need for supervision and monitoring during an intervention, and refrains from leaving clients alone, unless they:
+3.14 Assesses the need for supervision and monitoring during an intervention, and refrains from

 (i) are told how to contact the treating physiotherapist or auxiliary staff member: and